 Only 200 approvals are issued each year to collectors who soon found themselves, in turn, grappling with the laws of a cruel market.
 When some made a fortune by buying vanilla from the peasants at a low price and reselling it at a high price, and even at a very high price in the aftermath of cyclones or roundups of smugglers; several other collectors were bankrupt when prices collapsed, abandoned by their buyers of vanilla pods, but still in possession of poor quality vanilla bought above the sale price and which they had to sell below their prices.
 Thus, many bankruptcies occurred in March 2019 with Madagascan collectors.

 Between 2015 and 2019, prices rose to a high level, flirting with the $ 600 mark in 2018 and rarely falling below $ 400 since.
-(The current rate in the fall of 2019 was approximately $ 420 per kilo.)
-The peak is sometimes attributed to a 2015 announcement by Nestlé SA that the company would only use all-natural vanilla in its products instead of l aroma, pushing a domino game from other big companies to follow suit.
-The real impact of the decision is under debate.
+(The going price in fall 2019 was around $ 420 per kilo.)
+The spike is sometimes attributed to a 2015 announcement by Nestlé SA that the company would only use all-natural vanilla in its products instead of l artificial flavor, pushing other large companies to follow suit through a domino game.
+The real impact of the decision is the subject of debate.

 Regardless of the validity of these speculations, few people in the industry say that the demand for natural vanilla has changed enough to protect prices from another drop.
 Almost everyone in the vanilla industry thinks that a significant drop in prices is not a question of if, but rather a question of when.